Dimer-projection contact and the clock shift of a unitary Fermi gas

 In summary, we introduce rf dimer projection as a new tool for probing contact dynamics in ultracold gases.
-Our investigation in $^{40}$K demonstrates that the dimer feature provides a microsecond-scale measure of short-range correlations, due to its spectral isolation and high spectral intensity.
+Characterization of the dimer feature enabled significant progress towards measuring the clock shift in a unitary Fermi gas, although its complete determination, both experimentally and theoretically, remains a challenge for future studies.
+Dimer projection provides a measure of the contact parameter in a time shorter than $\hbar/E_F$, due to the gapped resonant frequency and high spectral intensity of the dimer feature.
 This capability opens new avenues for studying nonequilibrium pair-correlation dynamics in strongly interacting systems.
-Additionally, the dimer feature enabled significant progress towards measuring the clock shift in a unitary Fermi gas.

 \onecolumngrid

 \twocolumngrid